palewire/first-visual-story/tutorial/index.md

 ## Who can take it

 This course is free.
-If you have a good attitude and know how to take a few code crashes in stride, you are qualified for this class.
+If you have a good attitude and know how to take a few code crashes in stride, you are qualified.
 If you’re a little scared, that’s a good thing.
 You’re ready for this.

 ## Table of contents